Episode 2. David Armstrong – Former Mayor of Louisville (1999-2003)

 Mayor of Louisville

 David L. Armstrong was elected Mayor of Louisville from 1999 to 2003.
-His tenure was pivotal for the city, as it was undergoing significant changes and preparing for the eventual merger with Jefferson County to form Louisville Metro Government in 2003.
+His tenure was pivotal for the city, as it was undergoing significant changes and preparing for the eventual merger with Jefferson County to form the Louisville Metro Government in 2003.

 As mayor, Armstrong focused on urban development, economic growth, and improving the quality of life for Louisville residents.
 Some of his key initiatives and accomplishments included: